 Bitfount is built on the concept of Federated Data Science, which enables a data scientist or analyst to send encrypted code to data where it already lives and retrieve the results of analysis queries or machine learning tasks without the need to access raw data.
 This means data custodians no longer need to transfer data or take on unnecessary risk to collaborate with internal or external data science talent.

 Bitfount can be accessed via a no-code desktop or web application, and via an extensible open source SDK.

 How it works

-There are three key user types in the Bitfount platform (see diagram below):
+There are three key user types on the platform:

 Uses of the Bitfount platform

 The Bitfount platform can be used in multiple ways:

 - Collaborative inference: Deploy existing AI models on federated datasets without requiring any data upload.
 For example, a clinical trial sponsor may wish to work with clinic sites to run medical AI models against patient data to improve clinical trial patient recruitment outcomes.

 - Federated learning: Train and fine tune AI models on federated datasets, from LLMs and other foundation models, to image classification and segmentation, and everything in between.
 For example, train a model designed to classify diseases from medical scans taken and held securely at multiple different health institutions.